-- 3) The standards standard for any inorganic chemical constituent specified listed in subsection (a)(2) and of this Section, for barium specified in subsection (a)(1) does not apply within fill material or within the upper 10 feet of parent material under fill material on a site not within the rural property class for which subsections (a)(3)(A) or (a)(3)(B) conditions are met.
-For -pH, the standard specified in subsection (d) does not apply to groundwater within fill material under such fill material on a site not within the upper 10 feet of parent material under such fill material on a site not within the upper 10 feet of parent material under such fill material on a site not within the rural property class for which subsections (a)(3)(A) or (a)(3)(B) conditions are met.÷ - A) BeforePrior to November 25, 1991, surficial characteristics have been altered by placingthe placement of the such fill material so as to impact the concentration of any parameter the parameters (constituent or pH) specified in this listed in subsection (a)(3) of this Section, and any on-site groundwater monitoring of such the parameterparameters is available for review by the Agency. - B) On November 25, 1991, surficial characteristics are in the process of being altered by placing the placement of such fill material, that proceeds in a reasonably continuous manner to completion, so as to impact the concentration of any parameter (constituent or pH)
+- 3) The standard standard for any inorganic chemical constituent specified listed in subsection (a)(2) and -of this Section for barium specified in subsection (a)(1) does not apply within fill material or within the upper 10 feet of parent material under fill material on a site not within the rural property class for which the conditions of subsection (a)(3)(A) or (a)(3)(B)-are met.
+For pH, the standard specified in subsection (d) does not apply to groundwater within fill material below 5 feet of land surface or within the upper 10 feet of parent material under such fill material on a site not within the rural property class for which conditions of subsection (a)(3)(A) or (a)(3)(B) are met.: - A) BeforePrior to November 25, 1991, surficial characteristics have been altered by placingthe placement of the such fill material so as to impact the concentration of any parameter the parameters (constituent or pH) specified in this listed in subsection (a)(3)-of this Section, and any on-site groundwater monitoring of such the parameterparameters is available for review by the Agency. - B) On November 25, 1991, surficial characteristics are in the process of being altered by placing thethe placement of such fill material, that proceeds in a reasonably continuous manner to completion, so as to impact the concentration of any parameter (constituent or pH)

-specified in this the parameters listed in subsection (a)(3) of this-Section, and any on-site groundwater monitoring of the parameters such parameters is available for review by the Agency.
+specified in this the parameters listed in subsection (a)(3) of this Section, and any on-site groundwater monitoring of the parameter such parameters is available for review by the Agency.